BAA-NGP: Bundle-Adjusting Accelerated Neural Graphics Primitives: Acknowledgment

-\begin{ack} We express our heartfelt appreciation to Subarna Tripathi, Ilke Demir, Saurav Sahay, along with numerous other colleagues from Intel Labs.
-Their insightful contributions, stimulating discussions, and generous provision of computing resources have been invaluable to our project. \end{ack}
+We express our heartfelt appreciation to Subarna Tripathi, Ilke Demir, Saurav Sahay, along with numerous other colleagues from Intel Labs as well as Shreya Saha from UCSD.
+Their insightful contributions, stimulating discussions, and generous provision of computing resources have been invaluable to our project.